giniluong/netflix/README.md

 #### Results / Findings

-1) Although the Premium subscription has the highest price point, users with Base subscriptions generate the most monthly revenue, followed by those with Standard subscriptions and lastly Premium subscriptions.

-2) Netflix can be accessed through four different devices: Smart TVs, laptops, smartphones, and tablets.
-Smart TVs and laptops are grouped as desktops, while smartphones and tablets fall under mobile devices.
-Data analysis indicates no correlation between device types and monthly revenue, with laptops generating the highest revenue and Smart TVs generating the lowest.

-3) Analyzing the average age of users for each subscription model reveals that the ages are quite similar, around 38 or 39 years.
-Interestingly, Premium users have the lowest average age, while Standard users have the highest average age.

-4) When grouping users into age brackets, it becomes evident that mature adults aged 43-51 generate the highest monthly revenue, while young adults under 34 generate the lowest.
+1) I predicted that mature adults would have a larger budget to purchase the premium plan.
+However, the premium plan is actually most popular among young adults, while the basic plan is more popular among mature adults.

+This suggests that the price points for plans do not correlate with age.
+Therefore, we can tailor marketing strategies to highlight the features of the subscription plans that appeal to different age groups.

+2) Laptops and tablets are the most popular devices for streaming.
+To capitalize on this, we can optimize the user experience for these two device types since they generate the most revenue.
+Additionally, we can develop features and promotions specifically for laptops and tablets to further expand our user base.

+3) I predicted that mature adults would primarily access Netflix through Smart TVs, which is accurate.
+However, smartphones are most popular with mid adults rather than young adults.
+Despite this, I believe there is a correlation between device types and age.

+By leveraging this demographic and subscription data, we can create targeted marketing campaigns, such as promoting family plans to households and mobile-specific offers to younger users.

+4) The basic plan is the most profitable tier, followed by the standard and then the premium plan.
+We can enhance marketing efforts to promote the basic plan in order to increase its revenue.

-5) I categorized the users based on their world regions and found that most users are located in Europe, which generates the highest monthly revenue, followed by North America.
+5) The United States generates the most revenue, followed by the United Kingdom and then Canada.
+To increase the user base, we can intensify marketing efforts in these countries.
+Additionally, I categorized users based on their world regions and found that most users are located in Europe.
+This suggests that although North America has fewer users, it remains highly profitable.